 That’ll do it

 The benzodiazepine story goes on and on, doesn’t it?
-Yes, those pills seem to be able to make life a whole lot easier, but is it just too good to be true?
+Yes, those pills seem to be able to make life a whole lot easier, but I’m thinking it’s just too good to be true.

 Okay, that takes care of part two of our series, leaving one more piece to go.
 Finish up by reading about benzodiazepine withdrawal.

-And as long as you’re doing some reading, consider any Chipur mood and anxiety disorder related article.
+And as long as you’re doing some reading, check out those Chipur mood and anxiety info and inspi titles.